sibirbil/sibirbil.github.io/_pages/projects.md

 Developing Trafffic Assignment Optimization Models and Solution Methods for Establishing Sustainable Urban Transportation Policies, The Scientific and Technological Research Council of Turkey, **Advisor**, 2009-2012

-MANGO: Multi-Agent Environment for Global Optimization The Scientific and Technological Research Council of Turkey, **Principal Investigator**, 2008-2011
+MANGO: Multi-Agent Environment for Global Optimization, The Scientific and Technological Research Council of Turkey, **Principal Investigator**, 2008-2011

 Robust Airline Crew Pairing: Models, Solution Approaches and Applications, The Scientific and Technological Research Council of Turkey, **Principal Investigator**, 2007-2010